 On desktops, listings also look different now.
 The image layout can be either horizontal or vertical.
 Buyers will see nudges on the image: Click to enlarge & Hover to zoom.

 Make sure that the terms of sale of your items are transparent.
-Your buyer should have a clear understanding of the Payment Policy, Shipping Options and Return Policy.
-Be sure to specify a Handling Time.
+Your buyer should have a clear understanding of the shipping options (1), return policy (2) and payment policy (3).
+Be sure to specify a handling time.

 Buyers have different payment options (credit and debit cards, Apple Pay, Google Pay and PayPal, as well as other locally accepted forms of payment, depending on the listing site).